cohadar/gopkgorder/README.md

 ## Go standard library package order, from least to most dependent.
-Hower to see dependency list.
+Hover to see dependency list.
 Number in curly braces is just a number of direct imports.
 Each row is one level in topsorted graph.

 [errors{0}](https://golang.org/pkg/errors "none")
 [sort{0}](https://golang.org/pkg/sort "none")